Debugging storage eviction in progressive web apps

 1. Request Persistent Storage Permission

 Invoke navigator.storage.persist() during app initialization.
-Handle promise rejection to fallback gracefully.
 Browsers may prompt the user or auto-grant based on engagement metrics (PWA installed, frequent visits).
+Handle the returned boolean to provide a degraded-mode fallback when persistence is denied.

 2. Monitor Quota Usage Proactively